EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 features *(Optional)*
 """""""""""""""""""""
+See below.

 .. _feature_subset_file:

 feature_subset_file *(Optional)*
 """"""""""""""""""""""""""""""""
+See below.

 .. _feature_subset:

 feature_subset *(Optional)*
 """""""""""""""""""""""""""
+See below.

 .. _sign:

 sign *(Optional)*
 """""""""""""""""
+See below.

 By default, ``rsmtool`` will use all of the columns present in the training and evaluation CSV files as features except for any columns explicitly identified in the configuration file (see below).
-These fields are useful if you want to use only a specific set of columns as features.
+These four fields are useful if you want to use only a specific set of columns as features.
 See :ref:`selecting feature columns <column_selection_rsmtool>` for more details.

 .. _id_column_rsmtool: